devPatrickDavidson/devPatrickDavidson/README.md

  ## Hello, welcome to my GitHub profile👋
  <hr>

-# ABOUT ME
+# ABOUT ME 👨‍🎓
-## - 👨‍🎓 Computer science student at PUCPR
+## - Computer science student at PUCPR
+## - Trained as a technician in systems analysis and development